 Learn more about ECAP and the various opportunities at your specific high school.

 The Early College Access Program (ECAP) allows qualifying home-instruction students living in Anne Arundel County and students attending participating private schools to receive a 25% reduction in tuition for their classes.

 Learn more about ECAP for Private and Home School Students.

-Some AACC courses are dual credit, awarding both college and high school credit.
-Dual credit must be preapproved by Anne Arundel County Public Schools.
+Some AACC courses are dual credit, awarding both college and high school credit to the student.
+Dual credit must be preapproved by Anne Arundel County Public Schools (AACPS).